aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/1-match/README.md

 > Even in this case, **only one** variable has to appear right after the match keyword.

-Since `match` is... you guessed it: an expression, you can assign it directly to a function, and that will create a very practical lookup table:
+Since `match` is... you guessed it: an expression, you can make it reusable by assigning it directly to a function, and that will create a very practical lookup table:

 ```
 f = \ x-> match x {